szymonwilczek/lz77-algorithm/README.md

 ./lz77 -i output.txt -o decompressed.txt -t d -n 10 -k 20
 ```

+## Stars

+If you like this project, please consider giving it a star.
+Thanks!

 ## Credits

 The project is not under any license, but with human kindness, I would like to be credited if you use it in your project.
 Thank you!